 His tax publications have appeared in journals that include Minnesota Law Review, Queen’s Law Journal, Yale Journal of Law and Technology, Stanford Technology Law Review, University of British Columbia Law Review, Connecticut Law Review, Tulane Law Review, Georgia Law Review, Stanford Journal of International Law, Canadian Tax Journal, Virginia Tax Review, Columbia Tax Law Journal, Tax Notes International, Tax Notes, State Tax Notes, Bulletin for International Taxation, and the World Tax Journal.

 Professor Cockfield has taught courses in Canadian law (taxation, international tax, contracts, business associations, legal ethics, cyberlaw and accounting for lawyers) and U.S. law (federal income tax, international tax, taxation of business entities, corporations, corporate finance, and cyberspace and e-commerce law).
 For most of these courses, he has developed a narrative law teaching method that takes a lawyer/protagonist through a series of problems.
-Three of these ‘novellas’ have been published: The Manager’s Guide to International Taxation (featuring tax novella ‘La Brienza Winery: Tax Trouble in Wine Country’)(Thomson Reuters (Carswell), 2009)(with David Kerzner); Student Edition of the Income Tax Act (featuring tax novella ‘How to Manage a Difficult Tax Partner’)(Thomson Reuters (Carswell), 2011 edition)(with Martha O’Brien); and Introduction to Legal Ethics (featuring legal ethics novella ‘Sandra’s Trust’)(LexisNexis, 2013).
+Three of these ‘novellas’ have been published: International Taxation Core Concepts (featuring tax novella ‘La Brienza Winery: Tax Trouble in Wine Country’)(Thomson Reuters, 2nd ed., 2017)(with David Kerzner); Student Edition of the Income Tax Act (featuring tax novella ‘How to Manage a Difficult Tax Partner’)(Thomson Reuters, 7th ed., 2017 edition)(with Martha O’Brien and Catherine Brown); and Introduction to Legal Ethics (featuring legal ethics novella ‘Sandra’s Trust’)(LexisNexis, 2nd ed., 2016).
 He has also authored a novel, The End (SSI Publishing, 2003), which is a techno-thriller that envisions the end of the world through a global warming apocalypse.

-Professor Cockfield has served as a legal and policy consultant to the Organization for Economic Cooperation and Development, the United Nations, the Department of Justice, the Department of Finance, the Advisory Panel on Canada’s System of International Taxation, the National Judicial Institute, the Office of the Auditor General of Canada and the Office of the Privacy Commissioner.
-He has also testified before the Parliamentary Standing Committee on Finance on multiple occasions and has served as the government’s expert witness for an international tax matter before the Tax Court of Canada.
-He is a member of the Law Society of Upper Canada.
+Professor Cockfield has served as a legal and policy consultant to the Organization for Economic Cooperation and Development, the United Nations, the World Bank, the Department of Justice, the Department of Finance, the Advisory Panel on Canada’s System of International Taxation, the National Judicial Institute, the Office of the Auditor General of Canada and the Office of the Privacy Commissioner.
+He has also testified before the Parliamentary Standing Committee on Finance on multiple occasions.
+He is a member of the Law Society of Ontario.